Tax

 Other Entrepreneurial Deductions 2026

-Good news for starting entrepreneurs: the starter deduction remains €2,123.
+Good news for starting entrepreneurs in 2026: the starter deduction remains €2,123.
 You can use this up to 3 times in the first 5 years of your business, on top of the self-employed deduction.
 Read our complete guide to the starter and self-employed deduction for all conditions and tips.

 SME Profit Exemption: Unchanged